NinjaSiren/Yes-Vehicles-finally/README.md

 I was searching for a mod of vehicles and it ended up me finding this old mod from B17 to B18.
 I ended up forking it from github and continuing the work of Mason J. Caboose's Yes, Vehicles mod.

-Thank You Jecrell for making JecTools, Neronix for forking the Vehicle code from JecsTools (-O21-Vehicle Framework), and Mason J. Caboose for making the original WIP mod!
+Thank You Jecrell for making JecTools, Neronix for forking the Vehicle code from JecsTools ([O21] Vehicle Framework), and Mason J. Caboose for making the original WIP mod!

 Thank you for Hjkma for the Combat Extended patch Hotfix #2!